 - Monitoring of selected locations.
 It appears that the authors of the studies we've seen selectively chose locations to monitor, rather than examining a representative sample of treated areas.

-- In Niger, survey locations were stratified "to represent the two main transmission patterns in Niger," and all of the survey locations were located near bodies of water.35 SCI told us that these locations "are not representative of the treatment population as a whole.
-They were selected to indicate the impact of treatment in schools with varying prevalence and intensity of both [types of schistosomiasis]."36
+- In Niger, survey locations were stratified "to represent the two main transmission patterns in Niger," and all of the survey locations were located near bodies of water.34 SCI told us that these locations "are not representative of the treatment population as a whole.
+They were selected to indicate the impact of treatment in schools with varying prevalence and intensity of both [types of schistosomiasis]."35

-- In Uganda, as in Niger, survey locations "were selected to represent different transmission settings."37 We have requested further information on how representative these transmission settings are of the treatment area as a whole, but have not yet received it."38
+- In Uganda, as in Niger, survey locations "were selected to represent different transmission settings."36

 - If schistosomiasis itself contributes to dropping out of school, then the children who are successfully followed up with may be the ones who are most likely to have ceased being infected for reasons unrelated to treatment.